decred/dcrdata/README.md

 mempool using the `OnTxAccepted` notification handler to send newly received transaction hashes via a designated channel.
-Ticket purchases (SSTx) are triggers for mempool data collection, which is handled by the `MempoolDataCollector` class, and data storage, which is handled by any number of objects implementing the `MempoolDataSaver` interface.
+Ticket purchases (SSTx) are triggers for mempool data collection, which is handled by the `DataCollector` class, and data storage, which is handled by any number of objects implementing the `MempoolDataSaver` interface.

 ## Plans